City-of-Helsinki/harrastuspassi-backend/README.md

 # Harrastuspassi

 Backend for Harrastuspassi.
-Build with Django, uses PostgreSQL as a database.
+Built with Django, uses PostgreSQL as a database.

 Installation
 ------------